Those attempting to come to grips with the issue of child abuse in the context of determination of

 financially precarious situation.

-I have no doubt that the same also happens to fathers in similar instances - eg when a father suspects or knows that abuse from the mother and or step-father is occurring and must either bankrupt himself or become a litigant in person to protect the child.
+I have no doubt that the same also happens to fathers in similar instances - eg when a father suspects or knows that abuse from the mother and or step-father is occurring and must either bankrupt himself or become a litigant in person to protect the child. d)Recognition of the enormous trauma to a child when he is subjected to forced recovery and

 when he is told that his mother or father will be gaoled if he/she does not make him comply.